IHS Campus Parking Rules and Regulations

 Handicapped parking requires registration with the appropriate state agency.
 The handicapped individual must accompany the vehicle in order to qualify for handicapped parking.
 The availability of handicapped spaces is not guaranteed.
 Lack of handicapped spaces does not authorize the driver to park illegally.

-Any person who is not a student, faculty member, employee, recreation center member or a regularly contracted vendor/contractor is considered a guest and will be issued a guest permit at either of the entry gates.
+Any person who is not a student, faculty member, employee, recreation center member or a regularly contracted vendor/contractor is considered a visitor and will be issued a visitor permit at either of the entry gates.
 The permit is good for one day only and invalid after 11:59 p.m.
-Students, faculty, and employees may not receive a guest pass for their use.
-Those community members found to be obtaining guest permits will be issued citations which will be not be eligible to be appealed.
+Students, faculty, and employees may not receive a visitor pass for their use.
+Those community members found to be obtaining visitor permits will be issued citations which will be not be eligible to be appealed.

 7.3.
 Vendor/Contractor (V and SHU/Construction Series)